A comprehensive guide to federal crime charges in the United States

 Transportation for Illegal Sexual Activity and Related Crimes: This part of 18 U.S. Code includes many federal prohibitions, especially pertaining to minors.

-If you have been charged with a federal crime, contact Houston criminal defense lawyer Neal Davis today to schedule your free consultation.
-For nearly 20 years, Neal Davis has secured successful outcomes for clients in Texas and federal courts in all types of criminal cases, including appearing as lead counsel in a landmark U.S. Supreme Court case.
+If you have been charged with a federal crime, contact Houston criminal defense lawyer Neal Davis today to schedule an appointment.
+For over 25 years , Neal Davis has secured successful outcomes for clients in Texas and federal courts in all types of criminal cases, including appearing as lead counsel in a landmark U.S. Supreme Court case.
 He is often able to favorably resolve cases quickly and quietly, without the need for trial.

 Of course, every case is different and past results are no guarantee of future results.
 It’s important to discuss the details of your unique case with a qualified defense attorney like Neal Davis as soon as possible.